 Given that there are nearly 322 million depression sufferers worldwide, it’s obvious that now, more than ever, we need to be mindful of our mental health.

-But how can we prevent depression when we’re constantly under pressure to achieve more and we never know what life might throw down our path?
+But how can we prevent or beat depression when we’re constantly under pressure to achieve more and we never know what life might throw down our path?

 How can we not feel depressed when we’re so invested in other people’s dreams, that we completely forget about ours?